There are so many ways you can fundraise for us. We have provided some ideas below:

 We are members of a number of online donation platforms which make fundraising much easier.
 We have chosen these very carefully so large percentages of your donations are not lost to administrative fees.
 On-line platforms also save you having to collect in any sponsorship money after the event.
 We can even set up a dedicated fundraising page for you and claim the Gift Aid.
 This means we can claim back an extra 25% back from the government on every donation, without it costing you a penny more.
 If this is something that would interest you, please get in touch.
 We will be only too pleased to help.

-Some more popular ideas are:
+Some easier and more popular ideas for you are:

-Keep yourself safe – before undertaking any activity that is physically demanding, we highly recommend that you find out the level of fitness required and, if necessary, check with your GP.
+i) Keep yourself safe – before undertaking any activity that is physically demanding, we highly recommend that you find out the level of fitness required and, if necessary, check with your GP.